roj42/nnnslackbot/README.md

 Thanks for trying out nnnslackbot.
 Please email the author with questions or submit issues/feature requests/general insults as issues in git and they will be seen in short order.

-List of commands as of v2.17.4 craft, bcraft, bc, asscraft, basscraft, ac, bac, shop, bshop, professionReport, pr, deaths, characters, cheevo, cheevor, cheevof, daily, today, tomorrow, wallet, dungeonWallet, dw, bank, dungeonfriends, dungeonfriendsverbose, df, dfv, prefix, suffix, mycolors, colors, mycolorscheme, colorscheme, dye, latest, todo, access, quaggans, quaggan, hello, hi, shutdown, restart, uptime, who are you, sample
+List of commands as of v2.17.4:

+craft, bcraft, bc, asscraft, basscraft, ac, bac, shop, bshop, professionReport, pr, deaths, characters, cheevo, cheevor, cheevof, daily, today, tomorrow, wallet, dungeonWallet, dw, bank, dungeonfriends, dungeonfriendsverbose, df, dfv, prefix, suffix, mycolors, colors, mycolorscheme, colorscheme, dye, latest, todo, access, quaggans, quaggan, hello, hi, shutdown, restart, uptime, who are you, sample

-Responses without help:
-tantrum
-riker
-catfact
-Other 'easter eggs' that are easily findable in a text editor. :)
+Responses without help: tantrum, riker, catfact, other 'easter eggs' that are easily findable in a text editor. :)